Once bitten, twice shy.

-They then pretreated one group of mice with CBD.
+They then treated one group of mice with CBD.

 Seven days of treatment with CBD reduced mechanical allodynia, decreased anxiety-like behavior, and normalized 5-HT activity.

-Allodynia is increased pain sensitivity.
+Allodynia is reduced pain sensitivity.
 5-HT is none other than serotonin!

 Acute or chronic pain is known to exhaust serotonin levels.

 So does trauma, infection, stress, and hyperactive immune response.